generation-org/jwd-final-project/task-5/README.md

 Test out your code by adding some tasks using the **New Task** form, and checking the `TaskManager` instance's `tasks` array for the tasks.

+Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.

 ## Example

 Stuck?
 Check out the provided example in the [example/](example/) folder!